-Just give us a call on 01202 588601 or email 3g@focalpointfires.co.uk We're here to help Lines open between 9am and 5pm, Monday to Friday
+just give us a call on 01202 588601 we're here to help lines open between 9am and 5pm, Monday to Friday

 IN THE UK ALWAYS USE A GAS SAFE REGISTERED ENGINEER TO INSTALL, REPAIR OR SERVICE THIS APPLIANCE

 Please note: Except where otherwise stated, all rights, including copyright in the text, images and layout of this booklet is owned by Focal Point Fires plc.
 You are not permitted to copy or adapt any of the content without the prior written permission of Focal Point Fires plc.